-Below is a daily scripture reading plan with some practical suggestions to help you get started in your next step of growth in spiritual rhythms.
-Use this scripture reading plan and suggestions this week.
+Below is a scripture reading plan for the week with some practical suggestions to help you grow in the spiritual rhythm of Sabbath.

 1. Psalm 92-Ask God to assess your rhythm of rest.

 2. Genesis 2:1-3-Notice God setting the rhythm for work and rest.